All Episodes

 He did not even win a majority of the white vote.

-White voters are still a majority in this country, and let's you know, exceed for purposes of argument, we were we will give in to the um idiot media argument saying that, you know, Hispanics and blacks don't like Trump.
+For purposes of argument, we will give in to the idiot media argument saying that Hispanics and blacks don't like Trump.

-Oh contraire, I say.
+O contreer, I say.

 But anyway, we're leaving that aside.

-Just looking at white voters, I looked at the electoral map, assuming that Trump would lose, which I don't think he will, assuming he would lose Florida, assuming he would lose uh Virginia.
+Just looking at white voters, I looked at the electoral map, assuming that Trump would lose, which I don't think he will, assuming he would lose Florida, assuming he would lose Virginia.

 Why?

-Not because of you know Times.
+Not because of, you know, Timothy.

-Because letting 200,000 felons vote.
+Because of letting 200,000 felons vote.

 Exactly.